brianpos/fhirpath.js/README.md

   ```

 ## Credits
-This implemention of the FHIRPath specification was developed as a joint project
+This implementation of the FHIRPath specification was developed as a joint project
 between the U.S. National Library of Medicine (NLM) and Health Samurai, and was
 then donated to HL7.
 Current maintenance and additional development is being
 performed by NLM, but we welcome contributions from others.
 (For anything